Contact center team handling customer cases at workstations

 Where does voice fit the cost?

 Voice comes through Service Cloud Voice, which can sit alongside Contact Center but bills its own telephony usage.
-The platform fee and the minutes are separate, so model both rather than assuming voice is folded in.
+The Service Cloud Voice platform fee and the minutes are separate, as the Salesforce documentation confirms.

 • Platform fee: the per user voice enablement charge.